 System/application downtime, revenue loss, public safety and welfare are calculations to consider when deciding whether to cover servers under DR.

-COT conducts (2) primary DR Test events per year.
-A spring test focusing on mainframe systems and their associated distributed systems, and a fall test for all other distributed systems.
+COT conducts (2) primary DR Test events per year: a spring test focusing on mainframe systems and their associated distributed systems, and a fall test for all other distributed systems.
 COT invites and encourages all DR participants to attend at no cost.
 For Backup-Only customers, additional charges apply should testing be requested and available.
 A month before testing, Agencies verify servers and provide test plans for the application/system being tested.
 It is critical agencies participate in DR testing.
 This ensures infrastructure contingency planning efforts function properly should a failover event occur.
-Following testing, COT shares lessons learned with agencies and joint efforts established to correct any DR plan shortcoming.
+Following testing, COT shares lessons learned with agencies to help correct any DR plan shortcoming.

-COT provides individualized DR testing for larger applications within State government, giving agencies the ability to focus on specific system recovery efforts.
-CHFS has successfully tested the Commonwealth's largest application the last two years in this scenario.
-Please contact COT and the DR Coordinators for additional information.
+COT also provides individualized DR testing for larger applications within State government, giving agencies the ability to focus on specific system recovery efforts.
+CHFS has successfully tested the Commonwealth’s largest application the last three years in this scenario.
+Please contact COT’s DR Coordinators for additional information.

-COT is using OpsPlanner Disaster Recovery and Business Continuity software.
-OpsPlanner's multi-tenant database allows direct Agency input.
+COT uses OpsPlanner Disaster Recovery and Business Continuity software.
+OpsPlanner’s multi-tenant database allows direct Agency input.
 Disaster Recovery, Business Continuity, Business Impact Analysis, Risk Assessment, system dependencies, and other related items are contained within a single system.
-OpsPlanner software provides DR audit requirement assistance and the ability to collaborate more easily with their internal departments and COT with DR-specific information.
+OpsPlanner software provides COT DR audit requirement assistance and the ability to collaborate more easily with internal departments and the agency as a whole about DR information.